OlaOJ/testing-repo/README.md

-# testing-repo It's a markdown file in this repository
+It's a markdown file in this repository

 for class and study purposes